 - Porvoo Old Town

-Would you like a travel guide for your trip to Finland?
-I’m happy to help.
+Would you like travel advice for your trip to Finland?
+I’m happy to help!
 I offer guidance for solo travellers to small groups, in English.
-This could include a walking tour in Helsinki or a half-day guide with vegan lunch places.
-I can also give you general advice for your trip.
-Contact me for further information!
+This could further include a walking tour in Helsinki or a half-day guide with vegan lunch places.
+Get in touch for further information.

 There really is much more to Finland than just Helsinki.
 It has taken me several trips and some exploration to realize that.
 I like travelling within the country – mostly during summer.
 Not to forget the magical Lapland, where I have spent time during 4 winters so far.
 Although people tend to visit just the capital on short stays, you should definitely explore other parts of the country if you have the time.
 For nature lovers, there is a lot you could do here.